ann-xvii/hooligan/README.md

 ### Hooligan
-#### Tagline: exactly what it sounds like
+###### tagline: exactly what it sounds like

-Welcome to Hooligan, a place for football/soccer fans to unite.
+Welcome to Hooligan, a place for football/soccer fans worldwide to unite.